stefanTrawicki/stefanTrawicki/README.md

 ### Hello,
 I'm a 3rd Year CompSci student at Lancaster University.

-- 🤔 Working on a behaviour tree framework and definition script
+- 🔭 Working on intelligent behaviours, such as behaviour trees and finite state machines
-- 🔭 Reading low level programming and distributed systems
-- 📫 How to reach me: s.trawicki@lancaster.ac.uk || [LinkedIn](https://www.linkedin.com/in/stefan-trawicki/)
+- 📫 How to find me: [LinkedIn](https://www.linkedin.com/in/stefan-trawicki/)